How to Grow Peppers In Pots: 9 Tips for Success

 Peppers don’t require any trimming or special maintenance, but you do need to watch out for the plants becoming too top-heavy.
 This is most common in bell peppers and other large pepper varieties.

 As the plant produces more and more fruit, the stem may start to bend.
-If this happens, use a stick or bamboo pole to prop the plant up.
+If this happens, use a tomato cage or bamboo stake to prop the plant up.
 Just be sure not to tie the plant too tightly.

 8. Harvest When Ripe